Akilan1999/Akilan-website/content/hiking/burntisland.md

 ![](/img/hike/burntisland/burntisland.jpg)

-This was taken from the highest peak and shows a impressive view of the small town with Edinburgh across the sea.
+This was taken from the highest peak and shows an impressive view of the small town with Edinburgh across the sea.
 North bridge is barely visible due to the clouds.

 ![](/img/hike/burntisland/PathBlocked.jpeg)

 While walking through the trail we intended to take a deviation to walk through the Fife costal walkway to walk closer to the sea.
-There is a small caveat that the segment of costal walkway can only be traversed on a low tide (Unless you are [Moses](https://i.pinimg.com/474x/e5/fb/3e/e5fb3eb00e8a5c2566f571fdde2e0385.jpg)).
+There is a small caveat, the segment of costal walkway can only be traversed on a low tide (Unless you are [Moses](https://i.pinimg.com/474x/e5/fb/3e/e5fb3eb00e8a5c2566f571fdde2e0385.jpg)).
 The annoying part was that there was a relatively high tide which we didn't notice blocking parts of the path.
 The worst case scenario would be to walk back to the start of the costal path and walk along side the road to city centre.
 The picture above reflects one of the deviated paths we could have taken but unfortunately private property had fenced out path way from the public from using it (This was a bit frustrating).
 When walking through the partially blocked pathway a nice view of the sea could be captured.